apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/scale-for-mongodb.md

 :::note

-During the vertical scaling process, a concurrent restart is triggered and the leader pod may change after the restarting.
+During the vertical scaling process, a restart is triggered and the primary pod may change after the restarting.

 :::